Subha12125/Super-Market-Billing-System/README.md

 # Super-Market-Billing-System
 coded by - subho
-The Supermarket Billing System is a Python-based application designed to streamline the billing process in supermarkets.
+The Supermarket Billing System is a C++-based application designed to streamline the billing process in supermarkets.
 It allows users to add items to a bill, calculate total costs and generate receipts efficiently.